ENTRIES NOW OPEN

 - You must be an Australian resident aged 18-30 years to enter.
 No experience required, just a passion for music and writing

-- Stories in the categories mentioned will be prepared through May and June, with negotiable deadlines for publication
+- Stories in the categories mentioned will be prepared through CutCommon Young Writers’ Month in August, with negotiable deadlines for publication

 - Your written entry and all other contributions must be your own work

 - The winner and runners-up may have their competition entry published throughout CutCommon Young Writers’ Month